Last updated on 21/10/2024

 ‘We were at school together,’ Michael replied.

 ‘Well, we both thought it would be a bit of an adventure.
 This is my first time abroad; my first time on a proper holiday, in fact.
-We felt that going on a package tour would be safer then trying to go it alone.
+We felt that going on a package tour would be safer than trying to go it alone.
 We see a lot of each other back home and we found we both had an interest in Italy.
 We both have jobs so we could afford a holiday and when we found this one it looked like it would be a good deal for both of us.’

 ‘Richard thinks the world of you, you know,’ Kate said.
 Michael had heard this before from Carol.

 Kate continued, ‘I know he can be a bit of a sod at times.
 That’s just his way.
 He can be a bit self-centred but really he does care about you very much.’
-Michael remembered Carol saying much the same thing but he wanted to know if anything had been going between Kate and Richard.
+Michael remembered Carol saying much the same thing but he wanted to know if anything had been going on between Kate and Richard.
 He wanted to ask Kate about her relationship with Richard but found it difficult to get to the point.

 ‘It’s funny you know,’ Michael said, ‘we are as different as chalk and cheese but somehow that kinda works for us – in an odd sort of way.
-I think why I like him so much is that he is the complete opposite to me.’
+I think why I like him so much is that he is the complete opposite of me.’
 He planned to follow this with more questions about what Kate thought about Richard.

 ‘Yes, we have noticed,’ Kate said with a smile.
 ‘What I can’t understand is how you put up with each other.
 Richard’s always trying to be the life and soul of the party, the star attraction, and you’re always writing in a notebook and seem to be lost in thought pretty much most of the time.
 What do you write about in that little notepad?’